RobotBj/FERNet/README.md

 Due to the complex underwater environment, underwater imaging often encounters some problems such as blur, scale variation, color shift, and texture distortion.
 Generic detection algorithms can not work well when we use them directly in the underwater scene.
-To ad- dress these problems, we propose an underwater detection framework with feature enhancement and anchor refinement.
+To ad dress these problems, we propose an underwater detection framework with feature enhancement and anchor refinement.